Safe Withdrawal Rate Calculator — Retirement Income

 The practical implication: a retiree with mostly discretionary spending (travel, hobbies, entertainment) can use higher SWR safely.
 A retiree with mostly fixed spending (mortgage, care home, essential bills) needs lower SWR and more cushion.

-Annuities as portfolio complement. retirees often buy a lifetime annuity to cover baseline essential expenses and use SWR-based drawdown for flexible spending on top.
-The annuity eliminates longevity risk on the portion it covers, letting the remaining portfolio run at higher SWR.
+Annuities as a complement.
+Some retirees buy a lifetime annuity to cover essential expenses and use withdrawal-rate-based drawdown for flexible spending on top.
+The annuity removes longevity risk on the portion it covers, which can let the remaining portfolio run at a higher rate.

 The portfolio size that changes everything